grantux logo

 Website Design

-PhishFlagger is a patented system that numbers communications to make the digital world safer.
-I worked with leadership to redesign their site, replacing the old Framer-based version with a clear, user-friendly experience explaining their mission, services, and PhishCounter™ protocol.
-The previous design was full of technical jargon and repeated themes; the streamlined redesign keeps pages focused on what users need in a friendly, approachable way.
-Their relaunch is planned for spring 2026.
+For the redesign, I replaced the previous Framer-based site with a clear, user-friendly experience that explains their mission, services, and protocol.
+The original site relied heavily on technical jargon; the new approach streamlines content and keeps each page focused on what users need, presented in a friendly, approachable way.
+The relaunch is planned for spring 2026.

 Various desktop examples